 We can also visit the service page on our iBill.io server and see the connection there.

 Try our easy to use ISP Radius and Billing solution and have one available in the cloud in 30 seconds.
-Our starter version is free and a great way to learn more about mikrotik radius and PPPOE by practicing and testing your knowledge.
+Our free trial is a great way to learn more about mikrotik radius and PPPOE by practicing and testing your knowledge.

 We hope you gained some insights from our Mikrotik Radius and PPPOE guide.
 If you have any questions please feel free to leave a comment or contact our helpdesk.